swiftlang/swift/docs/LibraryEvolution.rst

   restructuring are still planned, including:

   * A discussion of back-dating, and how it usually is not allowed.
-  * A revisal of the discussion on fixed-layout classes.
   * A brief discussion of "deployment files", which represent distribution groupings that are themselves versioned.
 (For example, OS X 10.10.3 contains Foundation version 1153.20.)
 Deployment files are likely to provide a concrete implementation of "resilience domains".

 Introduction